Nicole Kidman's Red Showstopper

 Nicole Kidman has donned quite a few unforgettable gowns at the Oscars—whether she's presenting, accepting an award, or just walking the red carpet—but this vivid red dress stands out in our minds the most.
 When Nicole arrived at the 2007 Academy Awards in this bright red Balenciaga number, the world stood still for a moment.
 It still kind of takes your breath away when you see it.

 While red is a popular color on the red carpet, no one pulls it off quite like Nicole.
-This gown was absolutely ethereal on her tall form; and even though the gown didn't show much skin (it literally ties around her neck into a bow and falls down her back), it still managed to be effortlessly sexy.
+This gown was absolutely ethereal on her tall form; and even though the gown didn't show much skin (it literally ties around her neck into a bow and falls down her back), it still managed to be effortlessly beautiful.

 Click through to see more unforgettable dresses from the Academy Awards over the years!